kaust-rccl/ksl-docs/docs/source/quickstart.rst

 Quick Start Guide
 ==================

-If you are familiar with HPC clusters and need a quick reference on the specifics of how to intereact with KSL computational resources, you will find the relevant inforamtion here in a consicse form.
+If you are familiar with HPC clusters and need a quick reference on the specifics of how to interact with KSL computational resources, you will find the relevant information here in a concise form.
 For details, please explore the other sections of the documentation starting from :ref:`available_systems`.

 .. _quickstart_login: